JoseLuisSR/springboot-activemq/point-to-point/producer/README.md

 Message type | Content | Purpose |
 --- | --- | --- |
 TextMessage | A java.lang.String object| Exchanges simple text messages. such as XML and Json |
-ObjectMessage | A Serializable object in the Java programming langu
+ObjectMessage | A Serializable object in the Java programming language. | Exchanges Java objects.

 When you use ObjectMessage is necessary use Serialization interface to convert chain of Bytes the object before send it in to message.

-Also is possible send classes created by us using Jackson to convert the object to JSON and send it like text message.
+Also is possible send classes created by us through Jackson that convert the object to JSON and send it like text message.

 ## Build